siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 91|single|     |11:36:23|user1|number  |AB finished|user=Pit
 ~~~

 The snapshot we (user1) created has the # 91.
-Unfortunately we made the mistake that the snapshot is handled according to the cleanup rule *timeline*.
-We change this with the command **`snapper -c data_pr modify -c "" 91`** so that Snapper does not delete it automatically.
+Unfortunately we made the mistake that the snapshot is handled according to the cleanup rule *number*.
+We change this with the optin *`modify -c ""`* so that Snapper does not delete it automatically.

 ~~~
+$ snapper -c data_pr modify -c "" 91
 $ snapper -c data_pr list
  #|Typ   |Pre #|Date    |User |Cleanup |Description|Userdata
 --+------+-----+--------+-----+--------+-----------+--------